 Another choice is thyme.
 Thyme is another aromatic herb.
 If you would like to use thyme as a lawn substitute, you’ll need to make sure that you choose the correct kind of thyme.
 The kind of thyme that you normally use to cook with will grow too tall to be used as a lawn substitute.

 You’ll need to choose either creeping thyme or woolly thyme.
-Both of these thymes are low growing and work best is lawn substitute.
+Both of these thymes are low-growing and work best as lawn substitutes.
 Thyme will also release in a nice scent when it is walk on.
 Thyme is a medium wear ground cover.
 Thyme should not be used for high-traffic lawn areas.

 Using White Clover for the Lawn